obsidian-toaster/project/project-guide.md

 At the end of the sprint effort, then the Scrum master will report to the Product & engineers manager Trello board what it has been able to develop during this period of time.

-Then, a discussion will take place to investigate what it will be done according to the release defined.
-Two cases are possible; the ERDs defined within a specific release have been developed successfully within a sprint and the release can move to QE/Prod.
-The release is partial and then it is required to reassign the ERDs non developed to a subsequent release.
+Then, a discussion will take place to investigate what will be done according to the release defined.
+Two cases are possibles; the ERDs defined within a specific release have been developed successfully within a sprint and the release can move to QE/Prod.
+The release is incomplete and then it is required to reassign the ERDs non developed to a subsequent release.

 [TODO - Describe JIRA Scrum & Sprints]